 Reports on abatement achieved may need to be accompanied by an audit report verifying that the abatement achieved and reported on is accurate.

-Reports are submitted via the Client Portal using the Emissions Reduction Fund Project Report and Crediting Form and must be submitted on time.
+Clean Energy Regulator Client Portal using the Emissions Reduction Fund Project Report and Crediting Form and must be submitted on time.

 In general, a reporting period can be as short as six months, as long as two years for emissions avoidance projects or five years for sequestration projects.
-However, a reporting period can be less than 6 months, and as short as 1 month, if the net abatement for the period is 2 000 tonnes of carbon dioxide equivalent or more.
+However, a reporting period can be less than six months, and as short as one month, if the net abatement for the period is 2 000 tonnes of carbon dioxide equivalent or more.

 You must submit a project report to the Clean Energy Regulator within six months of each reporting period, unless your method specifies otherwise.